WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 4. WLCG JWT explicit authorization implemented in 8.2.32 and 9.2.0 (needs workaround in IAM token issuer)
 5. Recommended for WLCG experiments are 8.2.35+ and 9.2.3+ (versions older than 8.2.22 can't be used with WLCG JWT tokens)

-**WARNING**: in April 2024 CERN IAM is going to add new token issuer hostnames and you should add them also in the configuration files (yes, this is sensitive from security point of view but currently we don't have official list of trusted token issuer names associated with VOs).

 Following minimal configuration adds support to access files with WLCG JWL tokens
 ```
 # /etc/dcache/gplazma.conf